phax/ph-ubl/README.md

 # Gradle considerations

-This project relies on JDK version based Maven profile activation.
+Old versions of this project rely on JDK version based Maven profile activation.
 See https://github.com/phax/ph-jaxb-pom#gradle-usage for help on this specific issue.

 # Download